 Painting the book lamp

-I did add some other embellishments from my craft stock to decorate the book.
-The lock and metal corners were added for more texture.
-Next, you can the entire surface using black acrylic paint.
+I also added a few extra embellishments from my craft stock—the lock and metal corners—for more texture.
+Next, paint the entire surface with black acrylic paint or gesso.

 This is applied by adding the wax using your finger to all the raised surfaces first.

-But I have found this is the best way to add a light layer rather than painting the colour on.
-I add a tiny amount of colour to the brush and swirl it between the gaps.
-This is how it will look once you have added the light colour in between the gaps.
+I’ve found this is the best way to lay down a light layer without “painting” the colour on.
+Load the brush with the tiniest amount of colour and gently swirl it into the gaps.
+This is how it looks once that soft colour settles between the details.

 Seal the book surface